xav335/frenchenglishservices/wp-content/plugins/iq-block-country/readme.txt

 You can select the option on the home tab "Do not log IP addresses" to stop iQ Block Country from logging IP addresses.
 This will however also break the statistics.

+= I have moved my WordPress site to another host.
+Now iQ Block Country cannot find the GeoIP databases anymore =

+Somewhere in your WordPress database there is a wp_options table.
+In the wp_options table is an option_name called 'upload_path'.

+There probably is an (old) path set as option_value.
+If you know your way around MySQL (via PHPMyAdmin for instance) you can empty the option_value.
+This should fix your problem.

+Please note that your wp_options table may be called differently depending on your installation choices.

 == Changelog ==

+= 1.1.27 =

+* Bugfix: Fixed small bug

+= 1.1.26 =

+* New: xmlrpc.php is now handled the same way as other backend pages.
+* Change: Updated chosen library to latest version.
+* Change: Added a (de)select all countries to the backend en frontend country list.
+* Change: Changed order of how the plugin detects the ip address.
+* Change: Added detection of more header info that can contain the proper ip address
+* New: Added support forum to the site.
+* Change: Added download urls on database is too old message.

+= 1.1.25 =

+* Bugfix: Altered checking for Simple Security Firewall

+= 1.1.24 =

+* New: Added support for Lockdown WordPress Admin
+* New: Added support for WordPress Security Firewall (Simple Security Firewall)
+* Change: Various small changes

 = 1.1.23 =